DharaniGuda-2002/aws-serverless-file-pipeline/README.md

 ## 📌 Summary

-This project demonstrates a **production-style serverless backend** using AWS managed services, covering API design, event-driven processing, security, and Infrastructure as Code.
+This project demonstrates a **production-style serverless backend** using AWS managed services, covering API design, event-driven processing, security, Infrastructure as Code, and CI/CD automation.

 It reflects **real-world cloud engineering challenges**, not just a basic demo.